privacyguides/privacyguides.org/docs/data-redaction.en.md

 !!! warning

     You should **never** use blur to redact [text in images](https://bishopfox.com/blog/unredacter-tool-never-pixelation).
 If you want to redact text in an image, draw a box over the text.
-For this we suggest [Pocket Paint](https://github.com/Catrobat/Paintroid) or [Imagepipe](https://codeberg.org/Starfish/Imagepipe).
+For this, we suggest apps like [Pocket Paint](https://github.com/Catrobat/Paintroid).

 ## Command-line